jnessier/Flash/README.md

 // Get last message from a message group by key, set for current request.
 $lastMessage = $flash->getLastMessage('key', $default);

+// Add message to a message group by key for the current request.
+$key = 'key'; // Key as identifier of the message group
+$flash = $flash->addCurrentMessage($key, 'Your custom message');

 // Clear messages of current and next request.
 $flash = $flash->clear();